satoshipay/api/source/includes/_provider-api.md

 # Provider API

 The Provider API is hosted by SatoshiPay.
-Providers talk to this API either directly or through plugins and libraries provided by SatoshiPay or third parties in order to register individual goods for monetisation.
+Providers talk to this API either directly or through plugins and libraries provided by SatoshiPay or third parties in order to register individual goods for monetization.
 The provider itself hosts a complementary [Content API](README_CONTENT_API.md).

-Note: In the context of monetisation of web page content *goods* are called [Content Items](README_CONTENT_ITEMS.md).
+Note: In the context of monetization of web page content *goods* are called [Content Items](README_CONTENT_ITEMS.md).

     https://provider-api-testnet.satoshipay.io/v1/